Forest Hill Memorial Arena.

 After the game everyone paid me two bucks and I paid the remaining $25 I owed.
 My first ice rental had been a huge success.

 I was twelve years old; I had just organized my first indoor arena ice hockey game where I was in complete charge.
-Although, I admit I was a bit too eager to get guys to play.
-For a few this game would be just a novelty and I am positive they never played ice hockey again.
+Although, I must admit I was a bit too eager to get guys to play.
+For a few guys this game would be just a novelty and I am positive they never played ice hockey again.

 Over the next few years a few more ice rentals would follow.
 I always rented the small rink at Forest Hill Arena on a weekday during winter school breaks.
 I became much more selective in the friends I invited to play.
 We always had two goalies and everyone wore full hockey gear.
 Fewer goals were scored and the games got a lot more competitive.